 The copyright of CEPT ECC publications and/or any other intellectual property rights of CEPT ECC, whatever their nature or origin, shall remain the exclusive property of CEPT ECC.

-Standards developed by CENELEC resulting from a CEPT ECC proposal shall identify this fact by the following statement in their introduction: "This standard has been drafted with the contribution of CEPT ECC and was adopted by CENELEC after public enquiry and formal vote according to the CENELEC Rules of Procedure".

 Any use of material from any of the two Parties will be referenced and communicated to the other party.

 Any document or material provided by a Party in response to a request under this MoU and any copies or other material disclosing its contents, will not in any manner become the property of the requesting Party.
 For the sake of clarity, the Parties acknowledge that the copyright of publications by third parties (including CENELEC and CEPT ECC members) and/or any other intellectual property rights of third parties, whatever their nature or origin, shall remain the exclusive property of their rightful owners.